 Sandboarding as we know it gained popularity in the early 2000s and is today widely practiced in many locations worldwide, but the origins of this sport may date back thousands of years.
-Some claim that people in Ancient Egypt would use clay or wooden planks to slide down sand dunes for fun, whereas more recent records of sandboarding track its origins back to 20th century South America.
+It is unclear exactly who first invented sandboarding, with some claiming that people in Ancient Egypt would use clay or wooden planks to slide down sand dunes for fun, others tracking the origins of this sport back to the year 800 AD circa when ancient rituals in China involved the use of wood, leather and terracotta boards to slide down the dunes.
+But it’s only in the past 30 years or so that modern sandboarding was popularized as a sport, finding its fame on the dunes of South America and quickly spreading on deserts and beaches worldwide.

 Was sand surfing a thing in Ancient Egypt?